C-NERD/clinical-notes/pages/Examine to mouth.md

-- Observe the lips for #Cyanosis
+- Observe the lips for central #Cyanosis
 	- ![lip_cyanosis](assets/cyanosis/lip_cyanosis.png)
 - Ask the patient to open his mouth
 	-